-Quite without me realising, pop-up adventure playgrounds have becoming quite popular in my community.
+Quite without me realising, pop-up adventure playgrounds have become quite popular in my community.
 I am obviously delighted, but boy has it been busy!
 Here are some little reflections of some of those events this month:

 1. Radcliffe Market 3rd May